 VHCS Extended Day Program

-EDP registration for the 2022-23 school year is now open.
+2023-24 EDP Registration is now open!
 Click here to register.

-The Extended Day Program is hiring!
+The Extended Day Program is hiring for the 2023-24 school year and beyond.
 View our job posting here and click here to download our employment application.

 You may make EDP fee payments by clicking here.

 Click here to download the EDP Parent Handbook.

 The Vestavia Hills City Schools Extended Day Program exists to meet the needs of students and families after school in Vestavia Hills City Schools.
 It is our goal to make sure that each child in our program is safe, secure and supported.
 Children are greeted by welcoming local site directors and activity leaders that care about the wellbeing and progress of each of the children in their care.
 All of our site directors have been Red Cross trained as well as most of our leaders at each of our sites.
 The safety of our children is a priority.

 Each site ensures that there is a quiet time of at least 30 minutes where children can do homework or read quietly to give our parents more family time when children get home from school.
 Discovery plans for the month display planned activities, community outreach projects and any curricular connections, games and centers in which children can participate.